CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <blockquote>
 <p>Note that SDP does not trnsport media: it is used only for their description.</p>
 </blockquote>
-<h1 id="interworking-of-signaling">Interworking of signaling</h1>
+<h1 id="signaling-interworking">Signaling interworking</h1>
-<p>To make different signaling protocols interoperate we use interworking, that is one of the most complex problems of telephony.
-The two main problems are in the control plane where we use different signaling protocol and in the user plane where we have different media formats.</p>
+<p>The goal is to make different signaling protocols interoperate, that is one of the most complex problems of telephony.
+The two main problems are in the control plane where we use different signaling protocol and in the user plane where we have different media formats.
+The signaling protocols that we consider are H.323, SS7 (traditional signaling protocol of the public switched telephone network) and SIP.</p>
-<p>Media gateways translate the media, while signaling gateways interwork signaling.<br>
+<p><em>Media gateways</em> translate the media, while <em>signaling gateways</em> interwork signaling.<br>
-Media gateways are controlled by Media Gateway Controllers (MGC) and they communicate using a specialized signaling protocol such as the Media Gateway Control Protocol (MGCP).
-MGCs and signaling gateway need to intercommunicate, so a gateway architecture is created.</p>
+Media gateways are controlled by <strong>Media Gateway Controllers (MGC)</strong> and they communicate using a specialized signaling protocol such as the <strong>Media Gateway Control Protocol (MGCP)</strong>.
+MGCs and signaling gateway aka MGCP need to intercommunicate, so a gateway architecture is created.</p>
 <p><strong>Soft switch</strong> is a distributed system for interworking that manages separately media and signaling.
-MH<strong>Soft switch</strong> is a distributed system for interworking.
 MGCs intercommunicate through SIP.
 MGCs communicate with media gateways with MGCP.<br>
-MGC specifies how a media gateway must translate media, and can require dynamic change ofmedia format.<br>
+MGC specifies how a media gateway must translate media, and can require dynamic change of media format.<br>
-The basi objects managed by MGCP are theendpoints.
+The basic objects managed by MGCP are theendpoints.
 MGCP connections are logical mapping between endpoints and RTP/UDP/IP streams.</p>
-<p>SS7 is the traditional common channe signaling protocol.<br>
-ISUP is an application protocl to setup and tear down connections.
-The path of a connection can be different from the path of signaling.<br>
+<p>ISUP is an application protocl to setup and tear down connections.
+The path of a connection can be different from the path of signaling.</p>
-SIGTRAN, Signaling Transport has the objective of transporting SS/ signaling over IP.
+<p>SIGTRAN, Signaling Transport has the objective of transporting SS/ signaling over IP.
 Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over ip, so it has been developed SCTP), interworking MGC/SG.<br>
 SCTP, Stream Control Transport Public provides a reliable transport for signaling interworking.
 It has been developed because TCP is not reliable enough for SIGTRAN.</p>